grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 	* It's important that the cover, the title, and the description really capture what the story is and _feels_ like.
 		* The worst thing you can do to an audience is mislead them about what a book might be;
 		* And the audience will punish anyone they feel mislead by
+	* If you do a preview edition, or even a first edition, you could make your own cover from the WWII Tang drawings
 * [X] Draw diagrams of the Prospect and Gnat.
 Include with story.
 	* (Possibly by scanning and modifying from US Subs book Tang drawings in Inkscape)
 	* (No copyright problems, those are federal gov't drawings)